 REX SET UP agencies on Germany and Russia (though the Russian agency was based in Warsaw).

 NORTONS WERE flying the flag in New Zealand, winning three major hill-climbs at Saddle Hill, Timaru and Otago.

 AT YEAR’S END a census in The Car covered two-wheelers as well as four to reveal a total of 76,277 bikes in England, 6,171 in Scotland and 3,966 in Wales; a total of 86,414.
 RAC figures indicated some 75,000 motor cycles were registered in 1909 and 65,000 in 1908.

 MOTOR CYCLE exports continued to rise.
 In 1908-9 exports overtook imports, by the end of 1910 they were triple the 1908 figure (1908, 1,048; 1909, 1,442; 1910, 3,148).
 Over the same period imports had stayed roughly the same (1908, 1,340; 1909, 1,442; 1910, 1,387).

 MOTOR CYCLE clubs were forming and growing.
 The competitions they staged were a major factor in the evolution of the motor cycles they rode, and that we ride today.

-And here are some images from 1910 that deserve to be preserved…
+And here are some images from 1910, and some ads, that deserve to be preserved…